-Under the Work Health and Safety Act 2011, the employer has a duty of care to its employees and children/families, to ensure their safety.
+Under the Work Health and Safety Act 2011 the employer has a duty of care to its employees and children, and families, to ensure their safety.
 Employees also have a legal obligation to comply with instructions regarding water safety precautions, to ensure that they do not put children at risk.
 This means ensuring children are always supervised when water is present and to reduce the potential risks of water hazards and/or drowning.
+A child can drown in as little as a few centimetres of water.
+Items such as nappy buckets, pet drinking bowls, baths, ponds, pools, water features, dams, water troughs and water tanks are potential drowning hazards.